February 1, 2026 (5mo ago)

 |---|---|---|

-Winner: Self-hosted.
-At 5 developers, Netlify's per-seat pricing starts to sting.
+Verdict: Self-hosted.
+At 5 developers, Netlify's per-seat pricing starts to compound.
 The question is whether you want Coolify's flexibility or a more managed self-hosted experience.

 | Platform | Monthly Cost | Notes |